keithsjohnson/uk.co.keithsjohnson.jms.sqs/Readme.md

 ------------
 The example Sends and Receives a String message using JMS to and from an AWS SQS Queue.

-WARNING: This only works locally - when uploaded to AWS it does not Work, an Access Denied problem occurs.
+This OK works both locally and when uploaded to AWS.

 Configuration
 -------------